edwinaringo/IP-2/README.md

-# IP-2
+Project Name: Tivara Tours
-This is a project about a Ghanaian travel application that outputs the user's Akan Name for a better experience.
+This is a project about a Ghanaian travel website that outputs the user's Akan Name for a better experience and to be part of the culture.

 Author: Edwin Aringo
       : tedaringo628@gmail.com